-Karly Hou is a junior at Harvard College concentrating in Applied Math with a focus in Economics and is pursuing a master’s in Computer Science through the concurrent degree program.
+Karly Hou is a senior at Harvard College concentrating in Applied Math with a focus in Economics and is pursuing a master’s in Computer Science through the concurrent degree program.
 She is the Founder of Wave Learning Festival, a nonprofit working to address educational equity through free, live, online programming for K-12 students (including daily tutoring, diverse exploratory courses, 24/7 asynchronous homework help, college application help, career exploration opportunities, summer enrichment programs, and mentorship services) and personalized support for under-resourced schools.

 As a Cheng Fellow, she is focused on serving low-income and first-gen youth, aiming to fill gaps created by unequal school funding and unequal access to high-quality education through Wave.
 Since its inception in April 2020, Wave has served 15,000+ students primarily across the US, delivered 500+ courses and 3000+ hours of tutoring, partnered with 600+ schools and libraries to ensure resources reach those most in need.
 Wave has been featured on the Today Show, NBC, ABC, FOX, the NYT, and more.
 Wave’s approach uniquely reaches and engages students across geographies through its focus on online accessibility, and its focus on live peer-to-peer connections.
 Ultimately, Wave seeks to build a world where every student, regardless of background, has all the resources and support they need to succeed.